smintz93/Bike-Race-Project_1/README.md

-Future versions of the game will include increased difficulty as game progress with more obstacles being added.
+### Future versions of the game will include:

+* Increased difficulty as game progress with more obstacles being added.
+* Backwards collision detection

-User
+## User

-Moves bikes across the screen
+* Moves bikes across the screen
-Has to avoid obstacles
+* Has to avoid obstacles
-The user moves the bikes by using the a,w,d,s keys AND left, up, right, down The user can move the start the race after a timer has expired (3,2,1) Thw winner is determined by whoever crosses the line first.
+* The user moves the bikes by using the a,w,d,s keys AND left, up, right, down
+* The user can move the start the race after a timer has expired (3,2,1)
+* The winner is determined by whoever crosses the line first.

+### Challenges for this project included:

+* Moving players at separate times
+* Collision detection for the Bikes